raikrahul/book_linuxkernel_blockdrv/README.md

 # Multi-queue block device in Linux kernel v4.4

 Several years ago, a new concept was merged into the block layer of Linux kernel.
-Before that every single block device has one queue for IO handling.
+Before that every single block device has had one queue for IO handling.
 Every processes inserted an IO request into the queue and block device driver extract a request from the queue.
 Yes, one queue was shared for many processes and for many processors.

 When we used HDD mainly, a single queue did not matter.
 But these days SSD is so popular that a single queue design has been bottle-neck of performance.
 Therefore kernel developers implemented the multi-queue design.